bloodmc/GriefDefenderDoc/docs/wiki/basic/Flag-Definitions-GUI.md

 The GUI will then be displayed on screen in either CHAT or as an inventory GUI.
 This depends on what permission the user has set and the toggle status of `/claimgui`.
 See the [Main GUI](/wiki/basic/GUI.html) page for more details.

+All flag definitions will have a value of `true` or `false` and will represent the current active value for the claim you are in.

-Once the flag definition GUI has been displayed, the user will see 2 subsections labeled `PUBLIC` and `OWNER`.
+Once the flag definition GUI has been displayed, the user will see a subsection labeled `PUBLIC` and additional subsections based on permissions.
-These subsections work as follows
+These subsections work as follows  :

 ### PUBLIC

+The public section of GUI controls flag permissions for non-trusted users.
+Toggling flags under this section will NOT affect trusted users or claim owner.

-* All flag definitions will always support the `PUBLIC` type and thus will always be listed under it.
+Note: All flag definitions will always support the `PUBLIC` type and thus will always be listed under it.
-* When toggling a flag definition within `PUBLIC` in GUI, all non-trusted players will be affected.
-* All permissions will be set on LP group `griefdefender_definition`
+Note: All permissions will be set on LP group `griefdefender_definition`

 ### OWNER

+The owner section of GUI controls flag permissions for trusted users including the claim owner.

-* A flag definition will only be displayed under `OWNER` if the flag definition has `owner-mode` set to `true`.
+Note: A flag definition will only be displayed under `OWNER` if the flag definition has `owner-mode` set to `true`.
-* When toggling a flag definition within `OWNER` in GUI, all trusted players including owner will be affected.
-* All claim flag permissions will be set on LP user that owns the claim.
+Note: All claim flag permissions will be set on LP user that owns the claim.
 Note: For wilderness claims, all claim flag permissions are set on the LP wilderness user `_GDWorld_` with UUID `00000000-0000-0000-0000-000000000000`
 Note: For admin claims, all claim flag permissions are set on the LP admin user `_GDAdmin_` with UUID `11111111-1111-1111-1111-111111111111`

 ### Permissions